2016 AUTHOR LECTURE SERIES

 Brooks is the author of five novels including the international best-seller Caleb's Crossing and March, for which she won the Pulitzer Prize for fiction.
 She lives on Martha's Vineyard.

-Author Nicole Galland will interview Geraldine Brooks.
+Author Nicole Galland interviewed Geraldine Brooks.

 Sunday, July 24, 2016